 COVID-19 seems to be spreading easily and sustainably in the community ("community spread") in many geographic areas.
 Community spread means people have been infected with the virus in a geographic area, including some who are not sure how or where they became infected.
-Recent variants of COVID-19, in particular the Delta variant, have shown to be more contagious than the original virus, rapidly spreading amongst those who are not yet vaccinated.
+Recent variants of COVID-19, in particular the Omicron variant, have shown to be significantly more contagious than the original virus, rapidly spreading amongst those who are not yet vaccinated and even infecting those who are fully vaccinated or had already contracted COVID-19 in the past.